thm-projects/arsnova-vagrant/README.md

 ## Goal

-ARSnova Developers should not need to install any tools in order to get ARSnova up and running.
+ARSnova developers should not need to install any tools in order to get ARSnova up and running.
 Ideally, the only thing needed is an IDE.
 All other tools as well as the required workflows shall be handled by the Vagrant box.

 ## Getting Started